mp-se/stirplate/README.md

 * __/reset?id=X__ will reboot the device.
 * __/clearwifi?id=X__ will force the device into wifi configuration mode by erasing the wifi settings.
 * __/api/config/get?param=Y__ will receive a configuration parameter.
 * __/api/config/set?id=X&param=Y&value=Z__ will set a configuration parameter.

-The ID is used to validate that the commands are for the correct device (ID = ChipID).
+The ID parameter is used to validate that the commands are for the correct device (ID = ChipID).
 This can be found on the main page or via the /config page.

 Valid configuration parameters: